datnguyencr/datnguyencr/README.md

 - Email: datnguyen.cr@gmail.com

 ---
+## 🛠️ One Punch Programmer Training Regimen:

+- Master 10 programming languages—yes, all of them.
+- Deploy 100 apps to the Play Store without breaking a sweat.
+- Publish 20 web extensions—each shinier and smarter than the last.
+- Launch 20 website tools that make the internet slightly more magical.
+- Release 10 public libraries that GitHub can’t stop starring.
+- Survive coffee-less days to achieve ultimate mental toughness.
+- Attend 0 meetings—only code, only greatness.
+- Goal: Become the programmer who can fix any bug, deploy any app, and make the internet slightly better… all in a single day.

+---
 > “I build projects that are practical, maintainable, and fun — across mobile, desktop, and real-life experiments.”